Muppet1856/Volleyball-Stats/README.md

 4. Choose **Create a new namespace**, set the class name to `MatchStore`, and save the binding.
 5. Set the binding name to `MATCH_STORE` so the Worker can reach it during requests.
 You can optionally bind other resources (like a D1 database) directly to the Durable Object implementation if it needs persistent storage.

-## Run migrations from the dashboard

-1. If your MatchStore Durable Object uses a D1 database for persistence, open that database from **Settings → Functions** in the Pages project.
-2. Switch to the **Tables** tab and click **Import**.
-3. Upload `migrations/0001_init.sql` to seed the schema.
-The SQL file creates the tables used by the API endpoints, including the `match_sets` table that stores per-set scores and timeout usage with a cascading relationship to `matches`.【F:migrations/0001_init.sql†L1-L33】
-4. After the import finishes, confirm the tables exist by browsing the schema view.

 ## Optional: Use Wrangler locally

 If you prefer the CLI, you can still install and use Wrangler.
 Authenticate with `wrangler login`, bind the MatchStore Durable Object namespace in `wrangler.toml`, and run `wrangler dev` or `wrangler deploy` as usual.
 The Worker expects the `MATCH_STORE` binding to resolve to the Durable Object that manages match data (which can in turn talk to D1 or another backing store as needed).